khusbooshastri99/Machine-Learning/README.md

    3. Polynomial Regression:- It is a regression algorithm that models the relationship between a dependent(y) and independent variable(x) as nth degree polynomial.
    4. Support Vector Regression:- It is machine learning algorithm that analyzes data for classification and regression analysis.
    5. Decision Tree Regression:- Decision tree regression observes features of an object and trains a model in the structure of a tree to predict data in the future to produce           meaningful continuous output.
+   6. Random Forest Regression:- It is a supervised learning algorithm that uses ensemble learning method for regression.
+Ensemble learning method is a technique that combines           predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.